scintill/electrum-web/docs/INDEX.md

 Online services simply couldn't be trusted to hold Bitcoin reserves unchecked.
 Bitcoin users deserved better.

 Thomas began working on a special kind of Bitcoin wallet.
 Enlisting the help of the most prolific Bitcoin developers of the day, Thomas would make sure Electrum was simple, and easy to use.
-It had to be so good, so *clearly superior* to Websites that Bitcoin users would actually prefer it on the open market.
+Electrum had to be so good, so *clearly superior* to Websites that Bitcoin users would actually prefer it on the open market.

 Firstly, Electrum would have to run everywhere there was a Web browser.